PLASMA CELL PODODERMATITIS

 (sometimes called "PILLOW FOOT")

-The fact that a cell of the activated immune system is involved in plasma cell pododermatitis implies some sort of immune stimulation in the genesis of the disease and, in fact, therapy targeting the immune system generally controls the disease.
-That said, understanding of plasma cell pododermatitis has not progressed far enough to begin to suggest exactly what sort of stimulation this might be.
+The fact that a cell of the activated immune system is involved implies that there is some sort of immune stimulation in the genesis of the disease.
+In fact, therapy targeting the immune system generally controls the disease further suggesting an immune-mediated underlying cause.
+That said, understanding of plasma cell pododermatitis has not progressed far enough to begin to suggest the specific nature of any such immune-mediated cause.
 Some studies have found a link between plasma cell pododermatitis and Feline Immunodeficiency Virus infection so it is very important to screen an affected cat for this virus.
 Exactly what the link is between these two conditions remains unclear but approximately 50% of cats with plasma cell pododermatitis are FIV+.

 (original graphic by marvistavet.com)